-In one word, the newly-built and expanded reserves will transform state-owned forest farms to nature reserves and will bring about impacts on forest farm staffs and residents nearby.
-Thus the Process Framework needs to be compiled to decrease the impacts.
+In one word, the newly-built and expanded reserves will transform state-owned forest farms to Nature Reserves and will bring about impacts on forest farm staffs and nearby residents.
+Thus the social assessment team will specially compile the Resettlement Plan.